Prep Time Variable

 The base of any shape of course is a good recipe for fresh egg pasta.
 Here is an easy base recipe for gorgeous pasta noodles you can make at home and some classic shapes and sauces you can use for your culinary explorations.
 This egg pasta recipe works by hand, in a stand mixer, or with a food processor.
-See directions below and become a pasta master.
+See the directions below and become a pasta master!

 - 4 large eggs, at room temperature

 - 2 1/2 cups semolina flour (or all-purpose flour, or "00" flour, or a combination)